pepijn/pepijn.github.io/_posts/2018-08-23-real-world-ledger-part-1.md

 editor&#x2014;this gives you syntax highlighting.
 Sublime and other well-known editors (like Emacs and vim) have Ledger modes readily available online.

-### The basics: single currency and single asset class
+### The basics: a single currency and a single asset class

 #### Our first posting: adding our savings account